 The accepted tale of Walt’s park is that he came up with the idea of a place where “Parents and Children” could have fun together while taking his daughters Diane and Sharon to Griffith Park and sitting on the sidelines while his daughters rode the Merry-go-Round.
 However, years later and interviews with many of Walt’s friends and family show that his idea of a “Disneyland” was years in the making.
 Animator Wilfred Jackson said that Walt spoke of the idea for an amusement park at the premiere of Snow White.
 Rudy Ising from the Laugh-O-Gram days, remembered Walt saying during a visit to the Electric Park amusement area, that “One of these days I’m going to build an amusement park, and it’s going to be clean!”
 Ben Sharpsteen heard Walt talk about a park in 1940 during a demonstration of the new Fantasound, when Walt had plans to put up displays across from the studio to “Show people something when they visited the Studio” In another instance, Disney legend John Hench remembered Walt walking up and down the studio parking lot for the boundaries of his Mickey Mouse Park.
 Whenever and wherever the idea came to Walt, it was a long road before we all could love Disneyland.

 There were many factors behind Disneyland, starting with a memo in 1948, describing a small park Walt wanted to build at his Burbank Studios facility, a place for his employees to rest, eat lunch and play a little baseball.
 But this never came about.
 But there were other components behind Disneyland, principally Walt’s state of mind.
 After the bitter animators strike in 1941 and the War, which took its toll on the studio, Walt missed the old Hyperion studio, he longed for the days when there was teamwork and collaboration, working on the Mickey Mouse cartoons, or Snow White.
 He knew the spirit would never recover from the strike.
 Walt always loved trains.
 As a boy in Marceline, he and Roy would wave to their uncle Mike, an engineer on the train.
 Walt got a job later as a news butcher, selling fruit, candy and soda to passengers.
 He even traded his goods to the conductors and engineers to show him how to operate the locomotive.
 This love of trains is a big factor in the formation of Disneyland.
 And after seeing Ward Kimball’s real steam engine in his yard, and meeting fellow train enthusiast, William “Casey “ Jones, Walt wanted a train for himself.
+He already had lot of cars and vans that he had bought getting good deals and also had good van insurance for all his fleet.

 Before the memo on the Mickey Mouse Park in 1947, Walt began collecting miniatures-Boats, figurines, furniture, machinery, bottles and more.
 He even had his friends and workers help him search.
 These were ostensibly for his train layouts, but Walt also had the idea for displaying a miniature village, depicting scenes from Americana which he would make himself, place them in large display cases to be shown around the country.
 He did this in secret, he did not want it associated with the Studio, and after all it was his idea.
 With the help of artist Ken Anderson, he set up shop in the animation building, and Ken drew background scenes of typical Americana life.